jonlpersson/ed-latimore/site/_posts/2021-01-11-how-to-get-your-life-together-in-10-steps.md

   - the-inner-work
 image: /assets/images/thumbnails/2021/ed-liberty-1.jpg
 description: >-
-  Struggling to get your life together?
-Discover actionable tips and strategies to help you organize, improve, and transform your life for lasting success and happiness.
+  Actionable tips and strategies to help you organize, improve, and transform your life for lasting success and happiness.
 ---
 I used to be a sad human being.